obsei/obsei/README.md

 ## Upcoming Release
 Upcoming release plan and progress can be tracked at [link](https://github.com/lalitpagaria/obsei/projects) (Suggestions are welcome).

 ## Discussion Forum
 Discussion about *Obsei* can be done at [community forum](https://github.com/lalitpagaria/obsei/discussions)

 ## Use cases
-`Obsei` use cases are following, but not limited to -
+*Obsei* use cases are following, but not limited to -
-- Automatic customer issue ticketing based on sentiment analysis
+- Automatic customer issue creation based on sentiment analysis (reduction of MTTD)
-- Proper tagging of ticket like login issue, signup issue, delivery issue etc for faster disposal
+- Proper tagging of ticket based for example login issue, signup issue, delivery issue etc (reduction of MTTR)
 - Checking effectiveness of social media marketing campaign
 - Extraction of deeper insight from feedbacks on various platforms
 - Research purpose